Introduction

 During verification, first the SymbolTable is build from the AST.
 There are great resources online that teach about symbol tables if that is helpful for any readers.

 At a high-level, the SymbolTable stores metadata about source code symbols.
-For .mm scripts, symbols can be parts of the probe specification (e.g. provider, package, event, and mode), function names, and variables (local or global).
+For .mm scripts, symbols can be parts of the probe match rule (e.g. provider, package, event, and mode), function names, and variables (local or global).
 The enum named Record in the verifier/types.rs file defines these symbols and the metadata-of-interest for each of them.

 The metadata-of-interest tends to be type information and addressing that corresponds to the ID assigned to the symbol after it's been emitted into the Wasm program.